openshift/pipelines-catalog/s2i-java8/README.md

-# Java8 Source-to-Image
+# Java 8 Source-to-Image

-This task can be used for building `Java8` apps as reproducible Docker images using Source-to-Image.
+This task can be used for building `Java 8` apps as reproducible Docker images using Source-to-Image.
 [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) is a toolkit and a workflow for building reproducible container images from source code.
-This java8 task uses `registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift` builder image
+This java 8 task uses `registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift` builder image

 The current version of the Java S2I builder image supports OpenJDK 1.8, Jolokia 1.3.5, and Maven 3.3.9-2.8

-## Installing the Java8 Task
+## Installing the Java 8 Task

 ```
 kubectl apply -f https://raw.githubusercontent.com/openshift/pipelines-catalog/master/s2i-java8/s2i-java-8-task.yaml